-What I’m noticing, and you can see in the image below, is very rich color even in the bokeh.
-If you’re ever wondering why some photographers have such deep and rich colors in their images, a lot of it has to do with the lens and the Handevision 75mm will give you that.
+What I’m noticing, and you can see in the image below, is a very rich color even in the bokeh.
+If you’re ever wondering why some photographers have such deep and rich colors in their images, a lot of it has to do with the lens and the Kipon 75mm will give you that.

 Foreground To Background Separation | 3D Pop

 You can really see what I’m talking about in these images below.
 The subject looks almost cut out from the foreground and background, almost like fake 3d.
-Even at f2.4 it creates very beautiful subject separation you just don’t see very often, especially in a lens that you can get for under $500-$600 dollars.
+Even at f2.4, it creates a very beautiful subject separation you just don’t see very often, especially in a lens that you can get for under $500-$600 dollars.

 Contrast & Micro Contrast

 Bokeh is buttery smooth and very rich.
-Even at f5.6 bokeh is still very pretty even though it only has only a 6 bladed aperture.
-At higher f-stops you will see some hexagonal bokeh.
+Even at f5.6 bokeh is still very pretty even though it only has only a 6-bladed aperture.
+At higher f-stops, you will see some hexagonal bokeh.

-There is a slight swirl with some cats eye bokeh along the edges.
+There is a slight swirl with some cat’s-eye bokeh along the edges.

-Handevision 75mm f2.4 Review | Bottom Line
+Kipon Elegant 75mm f2.4 Review | Bottom Line

 Should you get this lens?
-For Fujifilm there just aren’t a lot of other options without going with cheap Rokinon / Samyang lenses.
-For Sony there are a few if you’re willing to spend the cash.
+For Fujifilm, there just aren’t a lot of other options without going with cheap Rokinon / Samyang lenses.
+For Sony, there are a few if you’re willing to spend the cash.
 I can’t speak for the Loxia lenses in terms of quality and durability, but Zeiss does have a great reputation if you’re willing to spend twice as much money for their 85mm.

-If you own this lens, or end up trying it out, let me know how you like it.
+If you own this lens or end up trying it out, let me know how you like it.

-Handevision 75mm f2.4 Sample Photos
+Kipon 75mm f2.4 Sample Photos

 Sample photos are shot with the Sony A7r III in full frame and in Super 35mm crop mode.
 Some are also shot with the Fujifilm X-Pro2.

 Did you like this review?
 Is there something you want to see more or less of?
-With my reviews I’m trying to take a more real world approach to how the lens is used when shooting actual photography rather than building the most extreme situations to find flaws in the design that you would never see in real world settings.
+With my reviews, I’m trying to take a more real-world approach to how the lens is used when shooting actual photography rather than building the most extreme situations to find flaws in the design that you would never see in real-world settings.
 But I will get more technical if that’s what people want.
 Let me know in the comments.